ResearchComputing/Documentation/docs/compute/compiling.md

 variables reference to the Fortran, C, and C++ compilers respectively

 In addition, several environment variables are set that may be useful during the compilation process.
-These variables possess the prefix `CURC` and may easily be found by searching your environment for `CURC` via `env | grep CURC`.
+These variables are prefixed by `CURC` and may easily be found by searching your environment for `CURC` via `env | grep CURC`.
 This will yield output similar to: